splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 If 1 of the steps in your escalation policy is to execute a policy, the policy called out will not be executed.
 Only policy steps that call out rotations or users are executed.

-.. _routing-keys:

 Routing keys
 -----------------

 To route the incidents created by the Twilio integration to the correct teams in Splunk On-Call, create routing keys.
 After choosing the team and escalation policy you want to use for the integration, copy the URL-friendly team slug from Splunk On-Call.
 The following image shows tthe team slug for the DevOps team.

 .. note::
    For teams created after 2017 the team slug is formatted similar to: ``team-35Rgt19gE35g3``.